 But search demand and search volume is, of course, not everything in hosting.

-SiteGround has been very popular from the last 2-3 years.
-But the popularity declined in case of Bluehost in the same period of time.
+SiteGround has been very popular for the last 2-3 years.
+But the popularity declined in the case of Bluehost in the same period of time.

 Let’s analyze other aspects and find out whether Bluehost standstill or not.

 Uses play an important role as customers have to use the service after perching.
 The User Interface that we get with the hosting plan is called the control panel.
 Both these hosting providers used to come with cPanel.